 Early in 2016, Openreach announced that they were making a new tier available, offering download speeds of up to 52Mb, partnered with up to 10Mb uploads.
-So far BT, who currently still own Openreach, are the only ISP to be using the new tier.
+So far though only BT are offering the new tier, with resellers still offering up to 38Mb as their cheaper fibre deal.

 you can request it here.

-At the other end of the scale, we'll have to wait until BT's planned G.fast rollout - under which they say users will get up to 300Mb as standard - before copper will be able to challenge cable at the fastest speeds.
+At the other end of the scale, we'll have to wait until BT's planned G.fast rollout - under which they say users will get up to 300Mb as standard - to see if BT can give Virgin a run for their money.

 There's more on choosing between fibre providers in this guide.

-Virgin's 200Mb broadband is being rolled out to everyone on the Virgin Media cable network - more than 12 million UK households, with another four million being added by 2019 thanks to a huge investment and expansion programme.
+Virgin's 300Mb broadband is being rolled out to everyone on the Virgin Media cable network - more than 12 million UK households, with another four million expected to be added by 2019 thanks to a huge investment and expansion programme.

-The aluminium and copper cable combination used in phone lines simply can't carry as much information as fibre, are more likely to suffer from interference, and they have high attenuation rates - which means the service gets slower (and rapidly so) the further away we are from the exchange.
+The aluminium and copper cable combination used in phone lines simply can't carry as much information as fibre.
+They are more likely to suffer from interference and have high attenuation rates - which means the service gets slower (and considerably so) the further away we are from the exchange.

 2. Fastest broadband on a BT phone line